AdrS/HTTP1.1/README.md

 # HTTP1.1
-An implementation of HTTP/1.1 (Written in C++11 for Linux)
+A C++ implementation of HTTP/1.1 that support TLS

-Currently a work in progress
+# Requirements
+- Version of g++ new enough to support C++11
+- OpenSSL >= 1.0.2
+Note: I have only tested this on Linux

-Usage example:
+#Usage example:
 ```c++
 #include <iostream>
 #include <fstream>